mixmastamyk/console/docs/additional.rst

 attributes are cached and available for future use.
-This namespace cache may also be cleared in uncommon scenarios using huge palettes, with the ``clear()`` function.
+This namespace cache may also be cleared in uncommon scenarios using huge palettes, with the ``clear()`` method.

 .. rubric:: Palette Entries:

-Entries objects are what actually produce the escape sequences---\
+Entrie objects are what actually produce the escape sequences---\
 they are accessed as attributes of a palette collection, e.g.:

     - ``.red``
     - ``.i22``
     - ``.cornflowerblue``

-Entries provide much of the functionality from :mod:`console.style`:
+The Entries provide much of the functionality from :mod:`console.style`:

     - Keep track of their ANSI codes and those they've been added to.